shrey-suri/student-management-system/README.md

 # Student Management System

 ## Description
-The Student Management System is a comprehensive application that provides both a user interface (UI) and REST API functionality.
-It offers a range of features for managing student data efficiently.
+The Student Management System is a comprehensive application that is used to maintain and manage students’ records. <br/>
+It significantly improves user experience by providing a user-friendly UI for easy interaction, as well as the flexibility to integrate with
+REST Services for efficient data management and accessibility.

 ## Current Features
 - View All Students: Allows users to see a list of all the students currently registered in the system.